phishx-docs/phishx-docs.github.io/docs/en/guide/people/lists/change_fields.md

 ---
-title: Change Fields
+title: Change fields
 tags:
   - People
   - Lists
   - Targets
   - Contacts
 ---
-# Change Fields
+# Change fields

 ::: tip Standardize fields
 You can change and standardize the attributes of contacts by changing their original name.